 Experts Say Sales Teams Must Learn to Overcome Objections

-The third in an occassional series on how to ramp up sales and marketing in a changing market.
+The third in an occasional series on how to ramp up sales and marketing in a changing market.

 To successfully sell new homes in today’s market, salespeople must know their surrounding community and their prospective buyers and be trained to use that knowledge to overcome objections, a panel of experts said during an NAHB “Back to Basics” teleconference earlier this year on how to ramp up sales and marketing.